-Level One: Admission to Teacher Education and meeting the minimum score requirements of the CORE Academic Skills for Educators Tests in reading, writing, and mathematics is required of all candidates prior to their enrolling in any professional education core courses at the 300 level or above.
+Level One: Admission to Teacher Education is required of all candidates prior to their enrolling in any professional education core courses at the 300 level or above.
 After admission to Level One, they will be referred to as candidates and be classi#ed as education majors.